PriceLab/ghdb/README.md

-# TrenaProject
+# ghdb: a simple R class providing access to an ISB-local copy of GeneHancer v4.11
-an abstract base class for (usually) tissue-specifi trena projects, providing access to ChiP-seq, enhancer, transcript and open chromatin data.
-TrenaProjectIGAP is an example subclass.
+See inst/unitTests/test_GeneHancerDB.R for multiple examples of using this package.